rdlauer/articles/nativescript/ios13-preview/post.md

 > Since "Sign in with Apple" is based on OAuth 2, this should mean full support in Mobile Identity Connect will be available this fall!

-If you're interested in learning more about how to easily add authentication providers to your NativeScript app, be sure to consult this article on [Enterprise Authentication Made Easier with NativeScript](https://www.nativescript.org/blog/enterprise-authentication-made-easier-with-nativescript) or [read the MIC docs in the Kinvey DevCenter](https://devcenter.kinvey.com/nativescript/guides/mobile-identity-connect).
+If you're interested in learning more about how to easily add authentication providers to your NativeScript app, be sure to consult this article on [Enterprise Authentication with Kinvey](https://www.progress.com/blogs/enterprise-authentication-kinvey) or [read the MIC docs in the Kinvey DevCenter](https://devcenter.kinvey.com/nativescript/guides/mobile-identity-connect).

 ## Summary